Strumpfhose reißt schnell – worauf achten beim Kauf?

 Introduction

-Barely worn, and already a run – many are familiar with this problem: new tights tear faster than expected.
-But what actually causes this?
-And what should you look for when buying tights to ensure they last longer and don't end up in the trash after just one wear?
+Barely worn and already a run – many people know the problem: new tights tear faster than expected.
+But why is that, actually?
+And what should you look for when buying so that tights last longer and don't end up in the trash after a single wear?

-The denier number (DEN) indicates how fine or thick the yarn is.
+The denier count (DEN) indicates how fine or thick the yarn is.

-• 5–15 DEN : very fine, transparent, particularly susceptible
+• 5–15 DEN: very fine, transparent, particularly delicate

-• 20–40 DEN : suitable for everyday use, a balanced compromise
+• 20–40 DEN: suitable for everyday wear, balanced compromise

-Important: A higher denier number usually means more stability – but only if the material is also of high quality.
+Important: A higher denier count usually means more stability – but only if the material is also high quality.

-Not all tights are made from the same yarn.
+Not every pair of tights is made from the same yarn.

 Durable materials include, for example:

-• Polyamide (Nylon) – durable & dimensionally stable
+• Polyamide (Nylon) – hard-wearing & dimensionally stable

 • Elastane (Lycra) – provides stretch and recovery

-• Microfiber – more densely woven, less prone to runs
+• Microfiber – more tightly woven, less prone to runs

-Cheap tights often contain little elastane or inferior yarns – they lose their shape more quickly and tear more easily.
+Cheap tights often contain little elastane or inferior yarns – they lose their shape faster and tear more easily.

-What matters is not just what is woven, but how it is woven.
+It's not just what is woven, but how it's woven that matters.

-• tightly woven meshes withstand mechanical stress better.
+• Tightly woven stitches withstand mechanical stress better

-• Reinforced zones (toe, heel, crotch) extend the lifespan
+• Reinforced zones (toe, heel, crotch) extend lifespan

-• Seamless or flat seams reduce stress points.
+• Seamless or flat seams reduce tension points

-Runs in stockings often occur at weak points – this is precisely where quality separates from mass-produced goods.
+Runs often occur at weak points – that's where quality separates itself from mass-produced goods.

-One of the most common causes of ripped tights is the wrong size .
+One of the most common reasons for tearing tights is the wrong size.

 • Tights that are too small are constantly under tension

-• Consider height and weight – not just clothing size.
+• Consider height and weight – not just dress size

-Tip: It's better to go one size larger than too small.
+Tip: Better one size up than too small.

-A stable waistband prevents excessive pulling when pulling up.
+A stable waistband prevents excessive pulling when pulling them up.

 A well-made gusset (cotton or reinforced material) reduces tension in the crotch area – one of the most common tearing points.

-Even the best tights won't last long if they are treated incorrectly.
+Even the best tights won't last long if they're not cared for properly.

 • Hand wash only or use a laundry bag